HaotianMXu/Play-Flappy-Bird-via-Deep-Reinforcement-Learning/README.md

 # Using Deep Q-Network to Learn How To Play Flappy Bird

 ## Overview
-This project applies the Deep Q Learning algorithm to teach computer how to play flappy bird.
+This project applies the Deep Q Learning algorithm to teach your computer how to play flappy bird:)

 <img src="./images/flappy_bird_demp.gif" width="200">